martinberlin/epaper-weather-station/README.md

 - [Waveshare 10.3" epaper kit, 16-bit parallel](https://www.waveshare.com/product/displays/e-paper/epaper-1/10.3inch-e-paper-hat.htm), being the most expensive option.
 Other cheaper options are also available using the same Eink IT8951 controller
 - [Goodisplay DEXA-C097 9.7" Cinread epaper controller, 8-bit parallel](https://www.good-display.com/product/425.html) which has a nice resolution at 1200*825 and it's affordable at 56 dollars per unit.
 We are designing an ESP32S3 HAT for this controller since it's the most affordable.

-This is the demo-board we make for this project, that you can also make yourself, withouth the need to buy our PCB adapter.
+This is the demo-board we make for this project, that you can also make yourself, without need to buy our PCB adapter.

 ![Cinwrite test board](assets/s3-hat-dexa-it8951-pcb.jpg)